hive-discover/hive-discover/README.md

 We can also request all votes by an account and therefore we can compare the liked content with all other posts.
 As a result we get similar content like they voted on.
 How this is done technically can be found in our [Backend-Repo](https://github.com/hive-discover/Hive-Discover-Backend).

+<br/><br/>
+<br/><br/>

+**Attention**: All posts visible on Hive Discover do not originate from us.
+They are written by unknown HIVE users who are not checked by us.
+We therefore do not take any responsibility for the posts.
+Nevertheless, it is possible to ban posts or authors permanently.
+For such a request, please contact us!